-In fact, if you're not interested in Google Assistant's conversational attitude on the Pixel, its text-based games in Allo, or the burgeoning smart home control features in Google Home, the regular Google app experience is superior in every other regard.
+In fact, if you're not interested in Google Assistant's conversational attitude on Android, its text-based games in Allo, or the burgeoning smart home control features in Google Home, the regular Google app experience is superior in every other regard.
 It takes voice and text input as one and the same, has many features that have not yet been ported to Assistant, and offers a consistent experience across all platforms.

 - Verdict: Use the Google app if you like to speak and type to your virtual assistant, or if you prefer extra features.
 For the time being, the Google app's voice and text controls offer more functionality than any of the official Google Assistant platforms.